 \subsubsection{Blockchain}

-Blockchain plays an important role in enabling trust, transparency, and decentralization within the Metaverse.
+Blockchain plays an important role in enabling trust, transparency, and decentralization within the Metaverse platforms.
 It supports secure digital asset ownership, a secure virtual economy, and decentralized governance.
 However, blockchain integration also introduces security and privacy challenges.

-\paragraph{Smart Contract Bugs, and Privilege Escalation} Blockchain-powered Smart contracts are frequently used by metaverse platforms to control virtual assets, transactions, and governance.
+\paragraph{Smart Contract Exploitation} Blockchain-powered Smart contracts are frequently used by metaverse platforms to control virtual assets, transactions, and governance.
 Contract logic flaws, such as reentrancy vulnerabilities or careless input handling, can be used to steal money, change ownership records, or get around specified limitations \cite{brown2018security, alkhalifah2021mechanism}.
 In the same manner, apps with inadequate role-based access control may enable attackers to escalate privileges and get administrative powers without permission \cite{sun2024gptscan}.
-As blockchain transactions are immutable, an attacker might alter crucial platform settings, manipulate in-game economics, or interfere with vital services after such escalation takes place with little to no forensic evidence \cite{seo2024space}.
+As blockchain transactions are immutable, an attacker might alter crucial platform settings, manipulate in-game economics, or interfere with vital services after such escalation occurs with little to no evidence \cite{seo2024space}.

 \paragraph{Private Key Theft} The private key serves as the sole authentication mechanism for transactions in the Metaverse.
 The security of blockchain-based assets and identities in the metaverse depends heavily on the protection of private keys \cite{ryu2022design}.
-An attacker can use phishing to steal private key of a user's private key, gaining complete control over that user’s assets and digital identity.
+An attacker can use phishing to steal the private key of a user and gain complete control over that user’s assets and digital identity.
 Private key theft results in an irreversible loss of ownership, in contrast to older systems where compromised credentials can frequently be revoked or reset \cite{din2024securing}.
 This makes the Metaverse a high-value target for attackers and calls for more robust key management and authentication systems.